 Once you have an account, go to photos.google.com, you should see this:

-See those black buttons at the bottom?
-If you take pictures on your phone, download the google photos app.
+See those black app store buttons towards the bottom of the above picture?
+If you take pictures on your phone, download the Google Photos app.
 Login to the app from your phone with the same account you did on your computer.

 Follow the prompts to sync Google Photos with your phone picture library.
 This will do 2 things: